 On a dark and stormy night eleven years ago, the Antichrist was born.
-He was meant to be swapped with the new-born child of the American Cultural Attache, but Hell hadn’t quite counted on a second baby being born in the same place at the same time, and so there’s a bit of a mix-up … The Antichrist is raised by a couple of perfectly ordinary English parents in a small village in Oxfordshire.
+He was meant to be swapped with the new-born child of the American Cultural Attache, but Hell’s business continuity plans didn’t factor in a second baby being born in the same place at the same time, and so there’s a bit of a mix-up … The Antichrist is raised by a couple of perfectly ordinary English parents in a small village in Oxfordshire.

-Meanwhile, the forces of Heaven and Hell – or rather, the angel Aziraphale and the demon Crowley – are doing their very best to make sure the Antichrist doesn’t automatically become, well, the Antichrist, by letting the American Cultural Attache’s son be equally influenced by either side.
-The two beings have grown a little attached to the world of humans, and are loathe to see it go so soon …
+Meanwhile, the forces of Heaven and Hell – or rather, the angel Aziraphale and the demon Crowley – have grown a little attached to the world of humans, and are loathe to see it go so soon so are doing their very best to make sure the Antichrist doesn’t automatically become, well, the Antichrist, by letting the American Cultural Attache’s son be equally influenced by either side …

-The authors alone should make you go “oh hello”, at least if you like them.
+The authors alone, provided you like them, should make you go “oh hello”.
 Together, they make a fantastic team.
-There are footnotes and DEATH, as readers of Pratchett will be very familiar with, and there are funny lines after funny lines.
-One of the ones I noticed this time around (yeah, I’ve read this book a number of times over the years) was the fantastic wording of how “the air had a left-over and reheated” feel to it.
+There are amusing footnotes*, DEATH, and funny lines after funny lines.
+One of the ones I noticed this time around (I may have read this book a number of times over the years) was the fantastic wording of how “the air had a left-over and reheated” feel to it.
 How brilliant is that?
 Not to mention being “as gay as a tree full of monkeys on nitrous oxide”.

 The characterisation of Witchfinder Sergeant Shadwell and his peculiar accent is excellent, and the modern take on the four Horsemen of the Apocalypse is genius.
 For instance, Pestilence retired because of penicillin, but with him gone, Pollution appeared in his stead.
 And the M25 is not a work of the devil, but a work of someone on the Devil’s payroll.
 It’s actually the ancient sign of Odegra.
 Oh, I do wonder what Aziraphale and Crowley would make of the Internet.
 Who would take credit for it?